Svshalini/Battery-Pack/README.md

 * **SoC**(State of Charge)
     *  It is the level of charge of an electric battery relative to its capacity.
-    *  Percentage is the units of Soc.
+    *  Percentage is the units of SoC.